Seattle CityPASS Discount – Way to Save on Seattle Attractions!

-If you went with the Pacific Science Center and the Woodland Park Zoo (the lower cost attractions) , it would cost $$49 for admission without a CityPass, so you can see how much you are saving with a CityPass discount.
-The Space Needle alone will cost you $62 per adult, and $42 per child, so this is a great savings if you want to experience all of these things.
+If you went with the Pacific Science Center and the Space Needle, it would cost around $90 for admission without a CityPass, so you can see how much you are saving with a CityPass discount.
+So this is a great savings if you want to experience all of these things.

 Things to Know about CityPass Seattle: